Giscle/TrajectoryPlanning/AutonomousDriving-Airsim/AirSimE2EDeepLearning/README.md

 We have created a standalone build of the AirSim simulation environment for the tutorials in this cookbook.
 [You can download the build package from here](https://airsimtutorialdataset.blob.core.windows.net/e2edl/AD_Cookbook_AirSim.7z).
 ### Dataset

 The dataset for the model is quite large.
 [You can download it from here](https://aka.ms/AirSimTutorialDataset).
-The first notebook will provide guidance on how to access the data once you have downloaded it.